Follow these steps to verify that Palo Alto Networks

 and shopping—categories with an alert, block, and allow action configured,

 respectively.
-The firewall blocks the URL because block is the most
+The firewall will block the URL because block is the most

-that the Advanced URL Filtering service is properly categorizing
+verify that the advanced URL Filtering service is properly categorizing

-verify that the test URLs have been properly categorized by Advanced
+the tested URLs have been properly categorized as real-time-detection.

 (url_category_list contains real-time-detection)

-type of web threat is correctly analyzed and categorized.
+of web threat is correctly analyzed and categorized.
+In the example

-In the next example, the URL is categorized as having been
+below, the URL is categorized as having been analyzed in real-time,

-analyzed in real-time and possessing qualities that define it as
+and, additionally, as possessing qualities that define it as command